Depart Freeport at 0930 on December 1st (Saturday)

 The lighted boat parade has turned into the largest one on the entire Texas coast...because of us.
 Everyone decorates their boats in Christmas themes and we parade down the ICW in front of hundreds of spectators.
 There are a lot of kids and we usually throw Mardi-Gras beads, candy and other treats to them along the way..

 At the end of the parade we typically put on a truly spectacular fireworks show from the middle of the ICW.
 The spectators and Toy Run participants all love this show.
-Arrangements have been made for a nice show this year.

 Following the parade we have the parade awards ceremony.
 This usually takes place at Clark's but may be held at another venue depending upon what time the awards are made.